 Innovative course development is fundamental to Brown’s open curriculum.
 Grant support is available to help faculty develop new courses or revise existing courses in ways that promote strategic initiatives.
 Currently, the College is interested in funding courses that focus on communication across difference, student engagement, data literacy, international topics, and the creative arts.
 Small grants support improvements to existing courses at the undergraduate level.
-All regular members of the Brown faculty are encouraged to apply.
+All regular members of the Brown faculty, including emeritus faculty, are encouraged to apply.

 Brown’s First-Year Seminar Program allows faculty to work with newly matriculated students in a seminar-size course focused on a topic or issue of particular interest to them.
 Course development funds are available for new courses that promote current strategic initiatives.
 This year we are especially interested in developing seminars in STEM fields and seminars that promote data literacy across the curriculum.
-Regular faculty may apply online using Ufunds.
+Regular faculty, including emeritus faculty, may apply online using Ufunds.

 Engaged Scholars Initiative